mnothman/NLPsummarizer/README.md

 Utilizes caching and chunk processing to handle large text inputs, splits into manageable chunks Vue.js frontend is served directly through FastAPI

+Uses pytest and httpx for backend testing
+For frontend testing use Jest

 1. Clone Repository